CYLIX-V2/Cylix-Demo/README.md

 # Cylix Demo Platform

-A high-level, **buyer-friendly demo** of the Cylix AI-driven cybersecurity and purple-team validation platform.
+A high-level, **buyer-friendly demo** of the Cylix AI-driven cybersecurity platform focused on purple-team validation and continuous control testing.

 This public repository is designed for **prospective buyers, MSSPs, and security leaders** who want to: